agclark12/blog_md/blog_md/static/content/posts/2020-06-24_multiple_bibliographies_latex.md

-title: Multiple bibliographies in LaTeX
+title: Multiple bibliographies in LaTeX (updated)
 date: 2020-06-24
 tag: latex etc
 summary: How to use generate bibliographies in LaTeX to account for references used only in the supplementary information.